henrikbulldog/Proficy.Historian.Gateway/README.md

   }
 }
 ```
+MinimumElapsedMilliSeconds can be omitted, defauæt is 1000 ms.

 ## Connect to the service
 To test the service you can use for example the Browser WebSocket Client Chrome extension: https://chrome.google.com/webstore/detail/browser-websocket-client/mdmlhchldhfnfnkfmljgeinlffmdgkjo